xuyanMax/Machine-Learning-Coursera/README.md

 ### 10. Classification
 #### 10.1.
 Thresholding
+In order to map a logistic regression value to a binary category, you must define a `classification threshold` (also called the `decision threshold`)

+#### 10.2 True vs. Flase; Positive vs. Negative

+**A true positive** is an outcome where the model correctly predicts the positive class.
+Similarly, **a true negative** is an outcome where the model correctly predicts the negative class.

+**A false positive** is an outcome where the model incorrectly predicts the positive class.
+And **a false negative** is an outcome where the model incorrectly predicts the negative class.
 #### 10.2.
 Accuracy
+> Accuracy alone doesn't tell the full story when you're working with a class-imbalanced data set, like this one, where there is a significant disparity between the number of positive and negative labels.

+`Accuracy = (TP+TN)/(TP+TN+FN+FP)`
 #### 10.3.
 Precision and Recall
+**Precision**
+> Proportion of positive identifications was actually correct **Recall**
+> Proportion of ACTUAL positives was identified correctly.
 #### 10.4.
 ROC Curve and AUC
 #### 10.5.
 Prediction Bias